cjabplanalp/TradingCardApp/README.md

 This project was developed independently with two group members during our time in CS400 - Programming III at UW-Madison.
 Our original project proposal is contained in `proposal.pdf`.
 In the proposal, our group was blue team (it should be noted that blue team should have been a group of four, but a member of our group dropped the class before this project, leaving us with three members).

-This was the team that worked on this project:
+The team (and roles they assumed) that worked on this project:

 * DataWrangler: Dhruv Arora
 * AlgorithmEngineer: ----